mvysny/mvysny.github.io/_posts/2022-8-18-vaadin-session-timeout.md

 If you're still using `web.xml`, you can set `<session-timeout>30</session-timeout>`, see [Java Session Timeout](https://www.baeldung.com/servlet-session-timeout).

-## Setting Vaadin servlet init parameters
+## Setting Vaadin DeploymentConfiguration via servlet init parameters

-The [official Vaadin documentation on configuration properties](https://vaadin.com/docs/latest/configuration/properties) doesn't say how to pass in the properties in a non-Spring environment.
-Luckily it's easy, pass it as a servlet init parameter.
+The [official Vaadin documentation on configuration properties](https://vaadin.com/docs/latest/configuration/properties) is quite well hidden, therefore I'll repost it here.
+In order to change `DeploymentConfiguration` properties, pass them as a servlet init parameter.
 Simply define your own servlet which extends VaadinServlet:

 ```java